carlio/django-flows/README.md

 - ``FLOWS_TASK_ID_PARAM``

     The ID of the current flow is kept in the URL to differentiate between different flows occurring concurrently for the same user in the same browser.
-The default value is ``_id``.
+The default value is ``_t``.

+- ``FLOWS_TIE_TO_COOKIE``

+    Task IDs are appended to every URL.
+This URL can easily be shared.
+To prevent a user giving out their task state simply by sharing a URL, a task ID is tied to the value of a cookie so that only the user who started a task can continue executing it.
+This setting is the name of the cookie whose value should be used.
+The default is ``session``.